 - microkernel can serve as a base for different OS API's, implemented on top of it.
 These API's can be executed concurrently, having their common part as small as the microkernel is.
 This allows for parallel (non-layered) implementation of concurrent API's. - OS API over a microkernel is implemented in user level, leaving only microkernel in privileged kernel mode.
-Such OS components as thread schedulers, memory managers, swapper task, even direct hardware access and interrupt handling, are moved to userlevel too. - this allows implementing stable system with rock stable small kernel and less stable user level components, which (as it shows Minix design, for example) can be restarted (even automatically) after it has failed. - this also allows to use ordinary development techniques for drivers as driver in microkernel system does not radically differ from other applications. - microkernel architecture improves dependability of the system, which means that dependencies between system components are well-defined.
+Such OS components as thread schedulers, memory managers, swapper task, even direct hardware access and interrupt handling, are moved to userlevel too. - this allows implementing stable system with rock stable small kernel and less stable user level components, which (as it shows Minix design, for example) can be restarted (even automatically) after it has failed.
+The microkernel itself can be well-debugged, and even, formally verified with mathematical methods as error-proof.
+So that, the errors in microkernel are very unlikely, and other OS components could be not so critical. - this also allows to use ordinary development techniques for drivers as driver in microkernel system does not radically differ from other applications. - microkernel architecture improves dependability of the system, which means that dependencies between system components are well-defined.
 Servers executing over a microkernel, interact only through well-defined interfaces and incapsulate their internals, which closely resembles the object-oriented approach. - microkernel system improves isolation of errors inside system components, because servers are executing in separate address spaces. - microkernel abstracts hardware from usermode servers, which allows implementation of portable operating systems, where all usermode system part remains unchanged in its source form, requiring only its recompilation.